Hurt by a Cooper Tire

-Customers who installed and maintained Cooper tires according to all the manufacturer’s instructions and still suffered a blowout or tire failure should contact The Willis Law Firm for help, particularly if the accident led to injuries.
-Verdicts and settlements are going to vary from case to case, perhaps quite drastically.
-Our legal team is firmly committed to helping customers hold manufacturers like Cooper accountable when their negligence causes an accident.
+Customers who installed and maintained Cooper tires according to all the manufacturer’s instructions and still suffered a blowout or tire failure should contact The Willis Law Firm for help if the accident led to injuries.
+Our legal team is firmly committed to helping customers hold manufacturers like Cooper accountable when their misconduct causes an accident.

 A tire blowout accident lawyer can conduct an investigation and assist in determining who was at fault for the collision.
 We have helped many critically wounded clients nationwide recover money for amputations, asphyxiations, burn injuries, spinal cord injury, brain damage, death, and other catastrophic disabilities caused by tire blowouts.
 David P. Willis is board certified as a personal injury trial law specialist.
 We’ve put in a lot of effort to get the best results for our clients, and we’ll do the same for you and your loved ones.
 Call us at 713-654-4040 or 1-800-883-9858 to tell us your story about your injuries from a Cooper tire blowout.